FEATURED

 Fragmented asset visibility

-Increasing vulnerability volume
+Increasing signal volume

-Manual prioritization workflows
+Manual and inconsistent prioritization

 II.
 Standardization Enables Scale